Call of the Blood (1948 film)

-Call of the Blood is a 1948 British-Italian drama film directed by John Clements and Ladislao Vajda and starring Clements, Kay Hammond and John Justin.
-In the Edwardian era a British family move to Sicily where the husband has an affair with a local woman.
-It was adapted from a 1906 novel of the same title by Robert Hichens.
-The film's sets were designed by art director Maurice Fowler.
-Elizabeth Haffenden worked as costume designer.
+Call of the Blood (also known as Il Richiamo Del Sangue) is a 1948 British-Italian drama film directed by John Clements and Ladislao Vajda and starring Clements, Kay Hammond and John Justin.
+It was written by Basil Mason, Fabrizio Sarazani, Ákos Tolnay and Clements based on the 1906 novel of the same title by Robert Hichens.

+Plot

+In the Edwardian era, British newly-weds David and Anne Erskine move to Sicily where David has an affaire with fisherman's daughter Maddelena.
+When she takes her own life, her father murders David.